 Generations For Peace’s high ranking in 2020 is determined by a number of factors including its innovation in developing peacebuilding tools and adaptive programming; its strong focus on impact measurement, participatory evaluation, reflection, and learning; its sustainable cost model; and its strong partnerships, including those with United Nations agencies, governmental donors, and commercial partners.

 Generations For Peace is dedicated to sustainable conflict transformation through an innovative approach to peacebuilding that empowers young generations at a grassroots level.
-The only peace-through-sport organisation officially recognised by the International Olympic Committee uses sport, arts, advocacy, dialogue, and empowerment to bring about positive change and sustainable peace amongst communities worldwide.
+The only peace-through-sport organisation officially recognised by the International Olympic Committee, Generations For Peace uses sport, arts, advocacy, dialogue, and empowerment to bring about positive change and sustainable peace amongst communities worldwide.
 As of today, the organisation has trained, mentored, and supported more than 15,618 volunteers from 51 countries, impacting the lives of 740,207 children, youth, and adults.
 The organisation’s programmes cover a range of conflict issues, from ethnic, tribal, and religious disputes to gender inequality, violence against women, and minority and disability discrimination.